ReImaginationStudio/Level-Revolution/README.md

 # The-Bullshit-Prophecy
-A FOSS Puzzle, Hack-and-Slash, and RPG Parody Game
+A FOSS parody of fantasy games.
+This parody in particular is a 2D puzzle, hack-and-slash, and RPG game.